heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 In the next chapter, you will learn the following topics:

-- Java IOs: input/output processing
 - How to read and write files?
 - Why is encoding important?
 - How to deal with exceptions?

 ## Additional resources